-NAPA 2019 Student Achievement Award Deadline is August 15, 2019.
+The NAPA 2019 Student Achievement Award Deadline has been extended from August 15 to August 30, 2019.
 Download the NAPA Student Paper Competition 2019 PDF Flyer for more.

 The National Association for the Practice of Anthropology offers the annual Student Achievement Award to recognize undergraduate and graduate student contributions in the area of practicing and applied anthropology.
 The Award recognizes students globally who have excelled in the field, and provides opportunities for those who have conducted original research/projects in any applied context to be recognized during the AAA annual meetings and have their work considered for publication in the Annals of Anthropological Practice.